mmandic1503/nightwatch_datadriven/README.md

 3. Spreadsheets
 4. CSV files

-Spreadsheets tend to be a good option as they allow non-technical team-members to add tests scenarious.
+Spreadsheets tend to be a good option as they allow non-technical team-members to add tests scenarios.

 #### Adding support for spreadsheets